 - Steiner-Waldorf.
 What is Steiner-Waldorf?
 Is Waldorf education religious?
 Head, heart and hands.
 Rhythm in the home.
 Celebrating all year round.
 Storytelling with children.
 Waldorf and the arts.
 The Waldorf approach to literacy, numeracy and science in the early years.
 Play the Waldorf way.

 - Forest School / Scandinavian approach.
 What is Forest School?
 The benefits of being in nature.
 The Scandinavian approach.
 Delayed academics.
 Play the Forest School way.
 The Forest School approach to literacy, numeracy and science in the early years.
 But my child goes to mainstream school.
 Kit list.

-- Unschooling and Project-Based Learning.
+- Unschooling.
 What is unschooling?
 Why do families choose to unschool?
 Do they really play all day?
 Being an ally to our children.
-Project-based learning.
 The unschooling approach to literacy, numeracy and science in the early years.

-Each week you will learn the key beliefs and reasoning behind each approach, and how each one views child development and discipline.
+Each week you will learn the key beliefs and reasoning behind each approach, and how each views child development.
 You will be given practical ideas around creating a nurturing environment for your children, and guidance on toys and play.

-The next course will run online from 10th January 2019 for five weeks.
-The course is lifetime access, so you can do it at your own pace, revisit it whenever you want, and benefit from any updates I make in future.
+The course runs for eight weeks, and comes with lifetime access so that you can do it at your own pace, revisit it whenever you want, and benefit from any updates I make in future.

 How do I book?